Roger-Mei/CarND-Behavioral-Cloning-P3/project_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was combining a bunch of different linear and nonlinear functions to build up a function approximator (use transfer learning method) which could extract the key info in the image and output the steering angle.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the LeNet.
+I thought this model might be appropriate because LeNet is proved to have the capacity of extracting key features from the image during its classification task.
+Hence I only need to adjust its end layers to match the size of my output.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I found that my first model had a high mean squared error on both the training set as well as the validation set (around 0.25).
+This implied that the model was underfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the underfitting, I modified the model so that more training epochs are added.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, especially the one when the car exit the bridge and encounter a big turn.
+To improve the driving behavior in these cases, I uses the NVIDIA end-to-end CNN.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 140-152) consisted of a convolution neural network with the following layers and layer sizes:

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)